This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #BeyondTheSandwich #CollectiveBias

 Our menu featured grilling usual: salmon, brats, and steak (I will have to share the best grilled steak recipe with you soon…AJ is a grilled steak pro!), alongside a bunch of grilled veggies we got at the farmers market last weekend.
 By the time Sunday hit, the weather was begging us to spend the late afternoon on our deck and to fire up the grill, but to be honest, we were a little sick of slapping on the same old meat and veggies (ok, another honest answer, maybe I was just sick of our meat and veggie diet.
 AJ could probably subsist on a strict diet of grilled meats).
 And then it came to us (maybe like a sign from God, or a little bit of Googling).
 We would grill pizza!

-I love, love, love, pizza.
+I love, love, love, pizza (so much so that I’ve done extensive research and have ranked the best pizza in Charlotte).
 I love grilled pizza because it delivers a crispy crust that you can’t really get in a home oven.
 Grilled pizza is quick; we’re talking mere minutes a side, and easy once you get the hang of it.
 Grilling pizza is fun; we like to do it together, two people (or more!) makes the process a whole lot easier.
 Plus, cooking together is one of my favorite ways to spend weekend evenings (grilled pizza would also be fun for a group and would make for a great get together with friends).
 Grilled pizza is versatile; you can use ingredients you already have on hand.
 No need to run to the store for that ONE ingredient, because after all, pizza is the perfect vehicle for creative flavor combinations.
 And grilled pizza showcases my husband’s (now not so) secret pizza tossing skills; fun fact, AJ worked as a pizza delivery driver in high school and college.

 For this particular pie, we decided to make a spin on the classic Hawaiian pizza with ham and pineapple, but elevate it with a few bells and whistles.
 During my weekend grocery shopping, I picked up some Castle Wood Reserve® Smoked Virginia Ham at Walmart, which was the inspiration behind our fancy Hawaiian grilled pizza.